Non-energy Emissions from Industry

 What other work needs to be done?

-We need people to push for governments at all levels, and also corporations, to adopt Buy Clean policies – or for regulations simply requiring that all cement be low-carbon.
+We need people to push for governments at all levels, and also businesses, and institutions like colleges and universities, to adopt Buy Clean policies – or to push for regulations simply requiring that all cement be low-carbon.
 These girls show how it’s done:

 Hydrogen